-Our Board believes it is important to select its Chairman and the Company's Chief Executive Officer in the manner it considers to be in the best interests of the Company at any given point in time.
+Our Board believes it is important to select its Chairperson and the Company's Chief Executive Officer in the manner it considers to be in the best interests of the Company at any given point in time.
 The members of our Board possess considerable business experience and in-depth knowledge of the issues the Company faces, and are therefore in the best position to evaluate the needs of the Company and how best to organize the Company's leadership structure to meet those needs.

-After careful consideration, our Board believes that the most effective leadership structure for the Company at this time is to maintain separate the roles of Chairman and Chief Executive Officer.
-Currently, Mr. Saltzman serves as our Non-Executive Chairman and Mr. Mazzei serves as our Chief Executive Officer and President.
+After careful consideration, our Board believes that the most effective leadership structure for the Company at this time is to maintain separate the roles of Chairperson and Chief Executive Officer.
+Currently, Mr. Mark M. Hedstrom serves as our Non-Executive Chairman and Mr. Mazzei serves as our Chief Executive Officer and President.

-The Board has nominated Mr. Hedstrom to serve as Chairman upon election, and believes we will benefit from his experience, knowledge, leadership and vision.
+The Nominating & Corporate Governance Committee and Board have nominated Ms. Rice to serve as Independent Chairperson upon re-election at the 2021 Annual Meeting, and believes we will benefit from her independence, experience, knowledge, leadership and vision.
 Our Board believes that having Mr. Mazzei as Chief Executive Officer, with over 35 years of experience in commercial real estate finance and having served as executive officer, director and in other senior leadership positions at a series of commercial real estate financing and banking institutions, best serves the interests of the Company.
-Our Board periodically evaluates the Company's leadership structure and will periodically evaluate the Chairman and Chief Executive Officer positions, including determining whether the separate roles continue to serve the best interests of the Company.
+Our Board periodically evaluates the Company's leadership structure and will periodically evaluate the Chairperson and Chief Executive Officer positions, including determining whether the separate roles continue to serve the best interests of the Company.